A Training and Inference Strategy Using Noisy and Enhanced Speech as Target for Speech Enhancement without Clean Speech: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we have proposed an unsupervised teacher-student training framework to mitigate the shortcomings of NyTT and other supervised methods.
-Our proposed method combines NyTT and RemixIT to generate extraneous noise.
-Our experiments show that the exponentially moving average teacher protocol is best suited for SE task.
-It is also found that two-stage inference helps our proposed framework to further improve the performance in terms of PESQ and STOI.
-In the future, we will conduct more experiments on various datasets with different unseen noise types.
-Furthermore, we will investigate why two-stage inference leads to a performance boost.
+In this paper, we have proposed a training and inference strategy for SE to mitigate the shortcomings of NyTT and other supervised methods.
+Our proposed method combines CTT, NyTT, and RemixIT and uses enhanced speech to estimate in-domain noise.
+Our experiments show that the exponentially moving average is the best teacher protocol for unsupervised SE tasks.
+It is also found that the teacher/student inference helps our proposed framework further to improve the performance in terms of PESQ and STOI.
+In the future, more powerful models, such as a non-causal DEMUCS or its transformer-based version, will be implemented in this framework.
+Furthermore, we will analytically investigate why the teacher/student inference leads to a performance boost.
 It can provide another perspective for designing more efficient teacher-student frameworks without the need for multiple stages of inference.